packagePFIM/PFIM/README.md

 The vignettes published on CRAN, serving as structured tutorials for new users.
 They cover the two main use cases of the package:

 + Design evaluation — how to assess the efficiency of a given sampling design using the FIM
 + Design optimization in the continuous case — optimizing sampling times as continuous variables (PGBO, PSO, Simplex)
 + Design optimization in the discrete case — selecting optimal designs from a pre-specified grid of candidate times (Fedorov-Wynn, multiplicative algorithm)

 ### Documentation

 The Documentation/ folder contains the complete documentation for all methods and classes included in the package.
+This covers:

++ S7 classes — definition and structure of all objects used in the package (models, designs, algorithms, results, etc.)
++ Generic methods — description of all methods implemented for each class, including evaluation and optimization routines
++ Function references — detailed documentation of all exported functions, their arguments, return values, and usage examples

 ### Unit test

 The tests/ folder contains the unit test suite (likely via testthat).
+The tests cover:

++ Model evaluation — verifying that the FIM computation gives the expected results for both analytical and ODE-based models
++ Regression tests — ensuring that new developments do not break existing functionality across versions

 ## Getting help

-If you encounter a clear bug, please file the issue with a minimal reproducible example in the folder **Issues**.
+If you encounter a clear bug, please file an issue with a minimal reproducible example directly in the Issues section of the GitHub repository.
+To help diagnose the problem efficiently, a good bug report should include

++ The version of PFIM and R being used
++ A minimal, self-contained script that reproduces the issue
++ The error message or unexpected output obtained

-For questions and other discussion, please use the PFIM group mailing
+For questions, methodological discussions, or feature requests, please use the PFIM group mailing list: <thepfimgroup@googlegroups.com>
-list: <thepfimgroup@googlegroups.com>